 Created with a generous gift from philanthropist Inga Maren Otto, the fellowship provides support for outstanding artists who have demonstrated exceptional creative ability in the arts.

 The program represents the depth and breadth of Watermill’s commitment to supporting projects that integrate genres and art forms from diverse viewpoints and that break from traditional forms of representation.
 Through a residency at The Watermill Center, each fellow is provided with the time and space in which they can exercise creative freedom in the development of new work.

-The 2016-2018 Inga Maren Otto Fellow exhibitions are curated by Noah Khoshbin (2016-current) and Micah Bozeman (2018-current).
+The Inga Maren Otto Fellow exhibitions are curated by Noah Khoshbin (2016-current) and Micah Bozeman (2018-current).
 Previous curators include Daneyal Mahmood (2016-2018).
 This program is invitation-only.